Khaledik/Khaledik/README.md

 <p align="center">
-I'm a web developer student at Openclassrooms.
+I'm a web developer.
 My goal is to develop scalable, maintainable and user-friendly web applications that provide a seamless user experience.
 I am constantly learning and experimenting new technologies and frameworks to find the best solutions to the problems at hand.
 </p>

 ##